Aaditya-2407/Flask_mini_project/README.md

 1. **Extraction**: Uses PyMuPDF (`fitz`) to read raw text from your PDF
 2. **AI Processing**: Sends text to `gemini-1.5-flash` to generate a structured JSON object
-3. **Frontend Rendering**: JavaScript parses the JSON to build an interactive quiz UI

 ---